 This course can count towards your CPD requirements.
 You'll earn 18 hours of CPD.

 To keep your CPD records up to date ask in advance for an attendance certificate.

-If you would like to broaden your professional experience through undertaking a study tour, working in industry or attending a conference then why not apply for one of the IET Travel Awards?
+If you would like to broaden your professional experience through international travel by undertaking a study tour, working in industry or attending a conference then why not apply for one of the IET Travel Awards?

 You might also be interested in…

 Radar Systems: Principles and Practice